 Human Exposure: As a result of mercury transported off-site from legacy mines, the vast majority of water bodies in the Sierra Nevada and the Bay-Delta are listed as impaired for mercury under section 303(d) of the Clean Water Act.
 Numerous water bodies have state-issued fish consumption advisories for mercury warning sensitive populations, including women and children, to avoid consumption of predatory fish such as bass altogether.
 Consumption of mercury contaminated fish is the primary pathway of human exposure to this developmental neurotoxin.
 Exposure to mercury during pregnancy can cause permanent neurological deficits in children and the effects of mercury exposure during childhood include slow development, language and memory impairment, and attention disorders.
 See our Gold Country Angler Survey.

 In 2014 TSF received funding from DWR to lead a regional Mercury Forum.
-Since 2015 the Forum has met quarterly to share lessons learned around permitting, sampling, and remediation activities for a bundle of sediment and mercury abatement projects in the Cosumnes, American, Bear, Yuba (CABY) watershed region.
+From 2015 – 2017 the Forum met quarterly to share lessons learned around permitting, sampling, and remediation activities for a bundle of sediment and mercury abatement projects in the Cosumnes, American, Bear, Yuba (CABY) watershed region.
 To date seven M.S. theses that address legacy mercury and sediment in our headwaters have been completed by CSU, Chico graduate students under the direction of TSF’s Science Director (with the collaboration of technical experts) and four additional theses are currently underway.

 TSF launched the Headwater Mercury Source Reduction Technical Advisory Committee (HMSR-TAC) in 2017 as a way to leverage the outcomes of the Mercury Forum and facilitate the development and implementation of a regional Strategy to address mercury contamination in Sierra Nevada watersheds.
 The inaugural HMSR-TAC meeting, held in July 2017, focused on the inventory and assessment of hydraulic mines and mine features as key headwater sources of mercury.
 Refer to the top of the page for the date and topic of future meetings.